lexis-project/orch-service-tosca-templates/sample/README.md

 resources that were allocated for the computation are now released.
 Two branches run in parallel on the workflow:
 * the branch excuted after the transfer of HPC job results, taking care of deleting the job
-* the branch executed after the post-processing, taking care of cleaning up the Cloud Staging are and deleting Cloud compute resources.
+* the branch executed after the post-processing, taking care of cleaning up the Cloud Staging area and deleting Cloud compute resources.

 ![cleanup](images/workflow6_cleanup.png)